 For questions about registration: Contact Kimberly Brown at 609-909-7309 or email: email@example.com

 FINAL STUDENT COUNT & PAYMENT DEADLINE: March 27, 2020

 Please copy to desktop and the document will work best if opened in either ACROBAT READER or PRO.
 The PDF was saved in a way to allow you to fill in the form and ‘Save As’ with entries intact.

 Please always use the current year’s forms, as they do change every year.
 Each sponsoring teacher is required to fill, sign and return the Festival Guidelines form with the discipline-specific form.
 In addition, if student(s) are performing in two different disciplines, please provide their names and discipline name/number on the Multiple Performance Conflict form, which allows us, at a quick glance, to determine students presenting in more than one discipline.
 The form is not to be used as your student list.
 This will help us with the scheduling process.
 We have done away with individual application forms for each student, but are requiring signed Release Forms.
 Please contact Kimberly Brown if your school has something comparable that could be used in place of the Release Form.
 If the school’s form is deemed acceptable, our office will only need copies of those forms.

 HOW TO SUBMIT REGISTRATION:

-NOTE: School participants will not be considered registered nor will they be entered into the schedule until this Office has received the school invoice at a minimum.
+NOTE: School participants will not be considered registered nor will they be entered into the schedule until this Office has received the school purchase order at a minimum.